 Kayaking - Our cove and end of the lake are perfect for cruising by kayak, so you'll find two kayaks for guest use.
 Head out of the cove and turn left toward Neal Bridge for a quick, easy and scenic route, or turn right to head toward some beautiful homes and bigger water.

 Rent a Boat - If you didn’t bring a boat, several marinas nearby rent boats by the day.
 The closest one by water is Holiday Landing Marina, and the closest one by car is Tims Ford Marina.
 Holiday Landing will be about 12-15 minutes by car, but only about 7-10 minutes by boat, and it is a very easy to navigate route.
-Tims Ford Marina is about 10 minutes by car, but it will be closer to 15 minutes by boat back to our house, and you might need a map to make sure you take the right route.
-Boat Winchester (firstname.lastname@example.org) will also deliver a boat to our dock, pending availability.
+Tims Ford Marina is about 10 minutes by car, but it will 10-15 minutes by boat (depending on your speed) back to our house.
+Boat Winchester will also deliver a boat to our dock, pending availability.
 Some boat rental companies also rent and/or sell tubes.

-Jungle Boat – From mid-May to mid-September, you’ll find the Jungle Boat at Twin Creeks marina (about 25 minutes away by boat).
+Jungle Boat – From mid-May to mid-September, you’ll find the Jungle Boat at Twin Creeks marina (about 15-20 minutes away by boat depending on speed).
 Jungle Boat is a floating water park that's fun for all ages with 6 attractions: Slide, Trampoline (x2), High jump, Diving board, and Rope swing.
 Look for open jump hours posted on Jungle Boat’s social media, or make a private booking for just your party to enjoy.